-Investors are requested to read the detailed disclosure on investment of the schemes in the CDMDF as listed in Part II sub- section "A. How will the Scheme allocate its assets? and Section II Sub-section II Information about the scheme.
-Clause A Where will the Scheme Invest".
+Investors are requested to read the detailed disclosure on investment of the schemes in the CDMDF as listed in sub- section "C. How will the Scheme allocate its assets? and sub-section D. Where will the Scheme Invest" in Section "Section II- Information about the scheme".